jarrodlombardo/jarrodlombardo.github.io/resume-conference.md

 * Lead a team of up to 250 peers at Tableau Conference (2012-Present) to manage up to 80 breakout session rooms during 5 days of conference, plus months of planning beforehand.
 * Leadership and management of Software Engineers including resource management, hiring, mentorship, and performance management.
 * Management of resources and risks to ensure on-time and requirement complete delivery of features assigned to team.
-* Direct supervision of a team of developers.
+* Direct supervision of a team of platform and web developers.
 * Ensuring that the products are developed following an architecture that supports the company's business plan.
 * Participation in bug triage, prioritization, and assignment.

-### Department Head, Of Facilitation Magic, Nan Desu Kan Anime Convention
+### Department Head, Of Facilitation Magic, Nan Desu Kan anime convention

-Denver, Colorado &emsp; June 2017 - Present (part-time, volunteer)\
+Denver, Colorado &emsp; June 2017 - Present (part-time, volunteer)

 * Attend planning meetings with Directors and Department Heads to consult broadly, anticipating issues that may arise if we execute those plans.
 * Continually consult with Logistics, Operations, Line Control, and Safety staff throughout the convention to ensure any gaps between their responsibilities are filled.
 * Assisted the Board of Directors with any unexpected or sensitive tasks that must succeed during the convention.
 * Assist the Executive Director with purchasing before the convention.

-### Department Head, Logistics, Nan Desu Kan Anime Convention
+### Department Head, Logistics, Nan Desu Kan anime convention

 Denver, Colorado &emsp; March 2007 - June 2017 (part-time, volunteer)